You've just added an item to your cart!

 Because of the cost and time involved in replacing copper networks with fibre, FTTC can reach a greater number of premises, but FTTP connections, when available, offer much faster connections.

-Yes, all of our broadband plans have unlimited downloads.
+Yes, all of our broadband plans include unlimited downloads.
+Please see our “Fair Usage” policy in our broadband terms and conditions for details.

 No, our broadband is a standalone product.
 You do not require a phone line to avail of our broadband services.